-A coach's signature below verifies that he/she has read and understands his/her responsibilities. d the SUSD Coaches Handbook
+A coach's signature below verifies that he/she has read the and understands his/her responsibilities. e SUSD Coaches Handbook

 A coach does not work alone.
-His/her actions, or lack the coaching staff.
-If EVERYONE does his/her part, i programs remain among the finest. · ·
+His/her actions, or lack of them, affect each member of the coaching staff.
+If EVERYONE does his/her part, it will ensure that our athletic programs remain among the finest.

-I, the undersigned, declare that I have read and understand the Handbook and all of its contents. ne Stockton Unified School District's Coaches
+I, the undersigned, declare that I have read and understand the S Handbook and all of its contents.
+Stockton Unified School Distric t's Coaches

+Date:

-Coach's Signature Date:
+Coach's Signature

 Printed Name:

-COACHES AFFIDAVIT OF N OF ATHLETIC EQUIPM
+COACHES AFFIDAVIT OF NO OF ATHLETIC EQUIPME

-I, the undersigned, declare that I am aware that if I purchase expend general fund or associated study body funds without administrator in charge of athletics, I am subject to immediate termination as a school and district coach. written authorization by the school
+I, the undersigned, declare that I am aware that if I purchase ath expend general fund or associated study body funds without wr administrator in charge of athletics, I am subject to immediate of termination as a school and district coach. itten authorization by the school ol

+Date:

-Coach's Signature Date:
+Coach's Signature

 Printed Name:

+Date:

-Signature of Administrator in Charge of Athletics Date:
+Signature of Administrator in Charge of Athletics

 Printed Name: